ctuning/ck-tensorrt/README.md

 ### Building CK-TensorRT and all dependencies via CK

-The first time you run the TensorRT benchmark, CK will build and install all missing dependencies on your machine, download the required data sets and start the benchmark:
+The first time you run a TensorRT program (e.g. `tensorrt-test`), CK will build and install all missing dependencies on your machine, download the required data sets and start the benchmark:

 ```
-$ ck run program:imagenet-console
+$ ck run program:tensorrt-test
 ```

 ## Related projects and initiatives